zach-capalbo/flammarion/Readme.md

 intended instead for small scripts where you just want to show some information without going through too much trouble.

+## Installation

+First you need to install [electron](http://electron.atom.io/) and make sure it's in your path.
+Then you can install the gem:

+`gem install flammarion`

+or add it to your Gemfile.

 ## Documentation

 The easiest way to use Flammarion, is similar to how you might use STDOUT: